Drew Barrymore: The Drew Barrymore Show and expansion (2020–present)

 Barrymore starred in Jamie Babbit's film The Stand In.
 It was set to premiere at the Tribeca Film Festival in April 2020, but was cancelled due to the COVID-19 pandemic.
 On September 14, 2020, Barrymore launched a syndicated daytime talk show, The Drew Barrymore Show.
 On December 4, 2020, she appeared as a guest star on Martha Knows Best.
 On March 11, 2021, Barrymore said she was taking an indefinite hiatus from acting.
-She wrote a cookbook with chef Pilar Valdes titled Rebel Homemaker.
+She wrote a cookbook with chef Pilar Valdes entitled Rebel Homemaker, which was a New York Times bestseller.
 In June 2021, she launched Drew Magazine, a quarterly released lifestyle magazine by publisher Bauer Media USA.
+Barrymore was named one of the 100 most influential people in the world by Time magazine in 2023.